 Recently, my friend Molly asked me if I had a good chocolate cake recipe, preferably one that could be made in a Bundt pan.
 Man, did I ever?!

-I’ve said that this would be the chocolate cake to break your diet for, and I stand by that.
-It’s a rich, moist, delicious cake.
-One caveat – contrary to popular opinion, alcohol does not entirely cook out of food (original source is USDA).
+One note, though - contrary to popular opinion, alcohol does not entirely cook out of food (original source is USDA).
 A tiny bit remains.
-Although in this cake, since it’s a small amount of beer that goes into the batter, I personally don’t find the amount remaining per piece to be significant.
+Although in this cake, since it's a small amount of beer that goes into the batter, I personally don't find the amount remaining per piece to be significant.

 - 1 cup unsalted butter (2 sticks)